Eleanor Nwadinobi: Background

 Eleanor's father is from Abia State, Nigeria, and her mother is from Jamaica.
 They both met in London when her father was studying Veterinary Medicine at the University of London and her mother at the time was training to be a nurse.

 She attended several schools due to her father's job and the interruptions of the Nigerian Civil War.
 She attended Queen’s School, Enugu; Saint Louis Grammar School, Ibadan; and the International School, University of Ibadan.
 She got her first degree in Medicine at the University of Nigeria, Nsukka.
 She received a master’s degree in Human Rights at the European Inter-University Centre in Venice, Italy.

 Career

-She has worked anaesthetic registrar in the UK.
+She has worked as an anaesthetic registrar in the UK.
 She worked with hospitals under the South East Kent Health Authority, including Dover, Folkestone and Ashford.
 She works with human right organizations to advocate against rape, FGM and other acts of violence against women.
 She is the president of Windows Development Organization.
-She was is a member of the Every Woman Treaty’s steering committee which advocated for the Violence Against Persons Prohibition Act which was passed to include punishment for harmful traditional practices against women.
+She was/is a member of the Every Woman Treaty’s steering committee which advocated for the Violence Against Persons Prohibition Act which was passed to include punishment for harmful traditional practices against women.